Literary Tourist in Toronto

 Listen here to our conversation:

 After the interview, and a quick perusal of Elaine’s artwork, I jumped in a taxi and headed for Le Paradis

 where author David Gilmour and I were to dine that evening.
 It’s weird.
 I was in the taxi, and although I didn’t know exactly where I was, at one point the street suddenly seemed familiar.
 Contact Editions bookshop is located along here somewhere I said to myself.
 And damned if we didn’t pass it about 10 seconds later (on Davenport).
 Here, some years past, I’d bought a first edition of the first book ever published by Coach House Press, Man in a Window by Wayne Clifford.

-David is famous among Biblio File listeners for being the only guest ever to have told this podcast’s august host to Fuck Off on air.
+David is famous among Biblio File listeners for being the only guest ever to have told the podcast’s august host to Fuck Off on-air.
 His blast was delivered after bridling at my nervy criticism of several of his well-turned similes.
 It happened during one of the early episodes of the program.
-Listen to the fireworks here if you like
+You can listen to the fireworks here if you like:

 After some discussion of Plato’s contention that it’s a blessing not to be cursed with a ravenous libido in older age, we turned-in early, two Autumn chickens.
 Plucked alouettes.